Bealby/grandpas-pocket-watch-shop/README.md

   'CHECKOUT', which will take a background colour of black with white font to highlight it's importance.
-  The user will also have the option to 'Keep Shopping', keeping to the trend of providing the user options.
+  The user will also have the option to 'Keep Shopping', providing the user alternative options.

-- For smaller devices the information will be displayed as a single column with a list of products in basket being displayed first and then the 'Totals' and 'Checkout' icon after.
+- For smaller devices the information will be displayed in a single column with the list of products in basket being displayed first and then the 'Totals' and 'Checkout' icons after.

 ### Checkout App